pajerosaleh-png/loutas-care-knowledge-base/99-AI-Team/00-Constitution/AI-001-Enterprise-AI-Constitution.md

 ### Governance

-- Does my recommendation comply with the Product Constitution?
+- Does this recommendation comply with the Product Constitution?
 - Does it comply with approved ADRs?
 - Does it comply with Enterprise Governance?
 - Does it comply with the Knowledge Base?
+- Does it respect approved architectural principles?

-If any conflict exists, AI shall identify the conflict before recommending implementation.
+If conflicts exist, AI shall identify them before recommending implementation.

 ---